KhronosGroup/Vulkan-Guide/chapters/extensions/cleanup.md

 > Promoted to core in Vulkan 1.1

 Normally applications allocate large chunks for `VkDeviceMemory` and then suballocate to various buffers and images.
 There are times where it might be better to have a dedicated allocation for `VkImage` or `VkBuffer`.
-An application can pass `VkMemoryDedicatedRequirements` into `vkGetBufferMemoryRequirements2` or `vkGetImageMemoryRequirements2` to fine out if a dedicated allocation is preferred or required.
+An application can pass `VkMemoryDedicatedRequirements` into `vkGetBufferMemoryRequirements2` or `vkGetImageMemoryRequirements2` to find out if a dedicated allocation is preferred or required.
 When dealing with external memory it will often require a dedicated allocation.

 # VK_EXT_sampler_filter_minmax

 > Promoted to core in Vulkan 1.2

-By default in Vulkan sampler filters to an image lookup to return a filtered texel value produced by computing a weighted average of a collection of texels in the neighborhood of the texture coordinate provided.
+By default, Vulkan samplers using linear filtering return a filtered texel value produced by computing a weighted average of a collection of texels in the neighborhood of the texture coordinate provided.
 This extension provides a new sampler parameter which allows applications to produce a filtered texel value by computing a component-wise minimum (`VK_SAMPLER_REDUCTION_MODE_MIN`) or maximum (`VK_SAMPLER_REDUCTION_MODE_MAX`) of the texels that would normally be averaged.
 This is similar to [GL EXT_texture_filter_minmax](https://www.khronos.org/registry/OpenGL/extensions/EXT/EXT_texture_filter_minmax.txt).

 # VK_KHR_sampler_mirror_clamp_to_edge